 What seasoning is needed to make the stew?

-Beef seasoning is required for flavour,
+Beef Stew Seasoning is required for flavour,

 I have listed all the ingredients needed to make the dry rub for the beef.